outofcoffee/imposter/docs/stores.md

 $ curl -XPUT --data 'ada' http://localhost:8080/system/store/test/foo
 ```

-Your scripts can now use the data in the store - this can be useful for test data setup.
+Your scripts can now use the data in the store.
+This can be useful for test data setup/seeding.

 You can retrieve all the items in a store: